UiL-OTS-labs/PYTHON-pl4curvefitter-carolien-van-den-hazelkamp/README.md

 #PL4fitter
-Provides a curve fitting implementation coded in python for a sigmoidal curve that fits the 4PL logistic equation:
+Provides a least-square curve fitting implementation coded in python for a sigmoidal curve that fits the 4PL logistic equation:

  `((A-D)/(1.0+((x/C)**B))) + D`